NikhilAPatel/NBA-Machine-Learning-Sports-Betting/README.md

 ## Data

-Odds data from here: https://www.sportsbookreviewsonline.com/scoresoddsarchives/nba/nba%20odds%202022-23.xlsx (Change the URL)
+Odds data from here (Change the year at the end of the URL to specify which season to fetch): https://www.sportsbookreviewsonline.com/scoresoddsarchives/nba/nba%20odds%202022-23.xlsx

 NBA Data from here: https://github.com/swar/nba_api/blob/master/docs/nba_api/stats/endpoints/leaguedashteamstats.md